acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

 Will it happen again?
 ---------------------

-It appears likely that the anomaly will occur again if the mission continues.
+It appears likely that the anomaly will occur again.

 How is this anomaly diagnosed?
 ------------------------------